9 Ways to Create a School Morning Routine for Kids (Printables)

 Here are some great organization items you can order from Amazon:

-This Mudroom Bench is a great simple way to keep school school stuff organized.
-Simply add hooks on the wall behind it for backpacks and coats, and voila!
+This Mudroom Bench is a great, simple way to keep school school stuff organized.
+Add hooks on the wall behind it for backpacks and coats, and voila!

 This shoe storage with hooks is not only beautiful but also beneficial.
-This is the perfect solution for keeping everything organized when they arrive from school making each morning routine for kids that much easier.
+This is the perfect solution for keeping everything organized when they arrive from school, making each morning routine for kids much more manageable.

 You will never have to hear, “Mom, where is my backpack again!”